okta/okta.github.io/_source/_posts/2018-06-04-okta-with-grails-part2.md

 The main logging config file is located at `grails-app/conf/logback.groovy`.

-Logback a Java/Groovy logging framework that was created as an alternative to Log4j, and implements a whole host of stability and performance improvements.
+Logback is a Java/Groovy logging framework that was created as an alternative to Log4j, and implements a whole host of stability and performance improvements.
 It also uses a Groovy file for configuration instead of an XML file.

 To write log statements in the classes you can use the auto-injected `log` property, such as `log.info "hello world`.